medpaf/face-mask-detector/README.md

 ### Windows

 Since Windows doesn't come with Python pre-installed, you'll need to [install Python](https://www.python.org/downloads/windows/) if you haven't already.
 It is recommended to install the stable release.
+When in the installation, be sure to check the option that adds Python to PATH.

 After that, install the following dependecies by typing the following commands on the Command Prompt (CMD):
 ```